RSMP/sound/README.md

 More can be seen in examples/example.rb

-The four main parts of this gem are Sound::Device, Sound::Format, Sound::Data, and Sound::DeviceInterface.
-I haven't implented DeviceInterface quite yet, but Sound::Win32 and Sound::ALSA are going to become it.
-That way more platforms can be added easily.
+The three main parts of this gem are Sound::Device, Sound::Format, Sound::Data.
+That way more platforms can be added easily by interacting with DeviceLibrary.
 Obviously the only Data object that can be made is a sine wave (albeit two different ways), but that will grow into more data types like midi sequences and data pulled from audio files.
 As for Format, well that will just be PCM or MIDI for now, but that may evolve too.

-Come back for more features in the future including more data types (loading from files, other wave types), and new formats (midi).
+Come back for more features in the future including more data types (loading from files, other wave types), more platforms (MacOS is next on the list) and new formats (midi).